 5 Social-Emotional Activities for Kids

 Children, just like adults, go through several emotions.
 But they might not always know how to cope with them.
-In times like these, trying some social-emotional interactive activities for kids can be helpful.
+In times like these, trying some social-emotional interactive activities for kids at home can be helpful.

 Starfish and Tornado